sirix777/redaction/README.md

 A PHP library for data redaction, masking, and sanitization with optional Monolog and Mezzio/Laminas integration.

 This library provides a small core that can redact sensitive data in arrays, objects, and iterables using pluggable rules.
-You can use it anywhere in your app (HTTP payloads, DTOs, database debug dumps, etc.), and—optionally—plug it into Monolog via a tiny bridge.
+You can use it anywhere in your app (HTTP payloads, DTOs, database debug dumps, etc.), and optionally plug it into Monolog via a tiny bridge.
 For framework users, a PSR‑11 factory and a Mezzio/Laminas ConfigProvider are included.

 - PHP 8.1–8.4
 - Optional: Monolog ^3.0 (for the bridge only)